Vision

 Try getting snowflakes- your free done with the use a flash or attempt to do micro photography

-3. Staying warm
+3. Staying warm in the Snow

 Model posing Winter photoshoot